CIS3296SoftwareDesignF21/discord-music-bot/README.md

-# Discord Music Bot aka fast-music-bot
+# Discord Music Bot 🤖
+TLDR `fast-music-bot#8003`

-Incase your wondering, `fast` stands for Fay Alex Shuang Temple.
-Speed is not guaranteed by our little bot, but it's best efforts to be your personal music manager is!
+Incase your wondering, `fast` stands for Fay, Alex, Shuang Temple.
+⚠️ Speed is not guaranteed by our little bot, but it's best efforts to be your personal music manager is 🎧 ⏯️ 🎵

 ### What Is This App, you ask?
 This app allows you to play audio tracks in a Discord voice channel